-An example of the perils and ambiguities of the category of outsider art, as applied to artists guided by spirits, is the respected Czech painter, Anna Zemánková (1908-1986).
-As her works command increasingly significant prices, merchants may try to downplay her Spiritualist side, although she maintained that her works “painted themselves,” as the spirits guided her (Šimková and Zemánková 2017).
+An example of the perils and ambiguities of the category of outsider art, as applied to artists guided by mysterious forces, is the respected Czech painter, Anna Zemánková (1908-1986).
+As her works command increasingly significant prices, merchants may try to downplay her esoteric side, although she maintained that her works “painted themselves” as some “force” guided her (Šimková and Zemánková 2017).
 [Image at right] At the other extreme, we found little studied spirit artists, with almost no market.
 Utrecht’s foundation Het Johan Borgman Fonds performs a remarkable work in preserving paintings by lesser known Dutch spirit artists, some of them artistically interesting, such as Jan Huibreght Verwaal (1889-1945?), Hendrix Cornelis Mansveld (1874-1957), and Jacoba C. Calkoen (1866-1944).
 The Dutch foundation exists thanks to a grant by a more fortunate artist, Johan Borgman (1889-1976), who was not a spirit artist but was deeply influenced by Spiritualism (Kramer 2015).

 Parallel genres with respect to spirit art, which deserve a separate study, come from telepathic or trance contacts with beings who are believed to be alive rather than dead: Masters, who according to Theosophy are living (if very old) human beings dwelling in secret places in Tibet or elsewhere, and aliens.
 Blavatsky herself promoted “Master painting,” where Theosophical artists were guided by the Masters just as Spiritualist artists were guided by the spirits.
 The same is true for aliens who, for example, inspired a significant part of the work of another leading American outsider artist, “Prophet” Royal Robertson (1936-1997).